 Even for a guy with all the magic in the world, Santa’s not averse to hearing kind words from time-to-time!
 In addition to wish lists, a big chunk of mail to the North Pole includes messages giving a nod to just how great Santa’s fans think he is.

-(Dear Santa, your the best!
+(dear Santa, your the best!
 Your nice + kind + you bring presents + I like you.
 Could you be my freind?
 I promiss to be your best freind forever.
 I can’t wait intil Chrissmas!
 From Chris.
 P.S.
-Write back and let me now.)
+Write back + let me now.)

 3. Information Overload